 We want to allow our clients to insert a new field into their GraphQL query which will return the dog image and quote.
 The GraphQL Field Name is the name of the field that calls the custom resolver and the Parent Type determines if the resolver is a query or a mutation.
 Set the GraphQL Field Name to DogAndQuote, the Parent Type to Query and the Function to the getDogAndQuote function you just created.

 Set the InputType to None, as our resolver doesn't require one.
 Set the Payload Type to Custom Type with the following:

 The title "DogAndQuote" will be used to describe the payload in the GraphQL documentation.
-In summary, when the Realm GraphQL resolver sees the field "DogAndQuote", it will call the function "getDogAndQuote" to get the result.
+In summary, when the App Services GraphQL resolver sees the field "DogAndQuote", it will call the function "getDogAndQuote" to get the result.

 Save then Review & Deploy the custom resolver.

 Switch to the Explore tab to see the result from the DogAndQuote query: